mysticflute/oatmeal/README.md

 #### oatmeal.refillJar

 Forces a refresh of the known cookies.
-The list of cookies is cached upon first access.
-You will need to call this method if you first access a cookie, then set a new cookie, and then need to access that new cookie's value later on within the same page load.
-Oatmeal won't know about that new cookie until you call this method.
+Normally you won't need to call this externally.
+An instance where you might need to is if you respecify the source.
+The previously parsed cookies would be cached and unless you add a new one it won't get updated.
+You can force that update by calling this method.

 #### oatmeal.source(string)